DataFire/Integrations/integrations/generated/azure_eventhub_eventhub/README.md

   * properties `object`: Namespace properties supplied for create namespace operation.
     * createdAt `string`: The time the Namespace was created.
     * isAutoInflateEnabled `boolean`: Value that indicates whether AutoInflate is enabled for eventhub namespace.
+    * kafkaEnabled `boolean`: Value that indicates whether Kafka is enabled for eventhub namespace.
-    * maximumThroughputUnits `integer`: Upper limit of throughput units when AutoInflate is enabled, vaule should be within 0 to 20 throughput units. ( '0' if AutoInflateEnabled = true)
+    * maximumThroughputUnits `integer`: Upper limit of throughput units when AutoInflate is enabled, value should be within 0 to 20 throughput units. ( '0' if AutoInflateEnabled = true)
     * metricId `string`: Identifier for Azure Insights metrics.
     * provisioningState `string`: Provisioning state of the Namespace.
     * serviceBusEndpoint `string`: Endpoint you can use to perform Service Bus operations.